 Nervous Libyans ready for first taste of democracy

-TRIPOLI (Reuters) - Libyans will vote in their first free national poll in more than half a century on Saturday amid fears that violence could taint an election meant to usher in an interim national assembly and draw a line under Muammar Gaddafi's 42-year autocratic reign.
+TRIPOLI (Reuters) - Libyans will vote in their first free national poll in more than half a century on Saturday amid fears that violence could taint an election meant to usher in a temporary national assembly and draw a line under Muammar Gaddafi's 42-year autocratic reign.

-Voters will select a 200-member assembly that will choose a Cabinet to replace the self-appointed interim government.
-The new chamber will also pick a new prime minister and help draft a constitution aimed at turning Libya into a unified, stable state.
+Voters will select a 200-member assembly that will choose a cabinet to replace the self-appointed interim government and also pick a new prime minister.
 Many of the 3,700 candidates have strong Islamic agendas.

 Yet for many of the 2.7 million registered voters, excitement about a first taste of democracy is mingled with fear that it will be hijacked by the militias, often with regional loyalties, who have flourished amid prevailing lawlessness.

 "This is a new beginning for us, we are learning democracy," said Tarek Mabrouk, a shopkeeper in Tripoli.
 "We all hope that it will go well so we can move forward."